microsoft/vscode-wiki/Semantic-Highlighting-Overview.md

 ## Token Classification
  - token classification is split into __token types__ and __token modifiers__
  - standard token types and token modifiers defined by us
- - extensions can contribute new types and modifiers along with default styling rules
  - standard token types:
 	- `namespace`,
 	- `type`, `class`, `enum`, `interface`, `struct`, `typeParameter`